aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 **Aspose.Slides** allows you to convert a PowerPoint presentation to an HTML5 document in which the slides are presented in a slide view mode.
 In this case, when you open the resulting HTML5 file in a browser, you see the presentation in slide view mode on a web page.

-This Java code demonstrates the PowerPoint to HTML5 Slide View export process:
+This Javascript code demonstrates the PowerPoint to HTML5 Slide View export process:

 ```javascript
     var pres = new  aspose.slides.Presentation("pres.pptx");